60 Second Lemon Law Assessment™

 When your new vehicle turns out to be a major headache, it’s easy to feel powerless.
 But the law provides several ways to hold a car company accountable.
 The right approach depends on your specific situation, from a dangerous defect to a broken promise from the dealer.
 Understanding these options is the first step toward getting the justice you deserve.
 Here are the most common legal claims you can make against a manufacturer or dealership.

 A warranty is the manufacturer’s promise about the vehicle’s quality and performance.
 If your car fails to meet those standards and the company can’t fix it, they may have breached their warranty.
 This applies to both written (express) warranties and legally assumed (implied) warranties, like the promise that a car is safe to drive.
-Understanding your rights under these warranties is crucial, as even a vehicle sold “as is” doesn’t always void these important promises from the seller.
+Understanding your rights under these warranties is crucial, as even a vehicle sold “as is” doesn’t always void these important promises from the seller or manufacturer.

 If your new car has a significant defect that the dealership can’t seem to fix after several repair attempts, you might have a lemon.
 State and federal Lemon Laws are designed specifically for this frustrating situation.
 These laws allow you to sue the manufacturer directly for a full refund or a replacement vehicle.
 Because these cases have very specific requirements about the number of repair attempts and the type of defect, it’s a good idea to review some frequently asked lemon law questions to see if your car qualifies.